The Dissection: A Novel (forthcoming from SFWP)

 With a bang, the cockpit door flew open.
 There, suddenly, were Alice and the short fat Cuban, his knife pressed anew to her neck, and now—now they went bananas.
 The ovation would have made the rafters of the Metropolitan Opera buckle; indeed, the plane itself began to judder and rattle.

-Fiction for Catapult
+Fiction and Essay for Catapult

 There are no old men in South Sudan, so I think this one must be a ghost.
 He appeared in the middle of the street, in the white light carved from the darkness by a passing Land Cruiser’s headlamp.
 His hair is white, like a ghost’s, but I do not know why a ghost would need a cane.
 I do not know where he came from.
 No one in Juba walks outside after the sun goes down.